stefphd/SBBMicro/README.md

 * Undefined identifiers found by Visual Studio Code, however this is only a C/C++ IntelliSense issue (compilation works fine)

-\todo Doc: Documentaton for Simuling and code generation???US
+\todo Doc: Documentaton for Simuling and code generation???
 \todo Make user-defined C functions in Simulink working when compiling
-\todo To implement brake motor.
+\todo To implement brake motor